franciscoxavier04/pm-BIM/docs/contributions-guide/give-back-to-community/README.md

 - **Blog Posts**
   Write a detailed blog post about your OpenProject journey.
 You can either:

   - Submit your blog post for publication on the OpenProject website.
-[Contact us](https://www.openproject.org/contact/) for guidelines.
   - Publish it on your own channels (website, blog, or LinkedIn) and link back to OpenProject.

 - **Video Contributions**